 As the first scale of training is relaxation, at the start of your warm up you should take some time to let your horse relax.
 If it’s safe to do so, walk around on a long rein so that they can stretch their head and neck forwards and down.

 Use this time to check your position too – sitting evenly in the saddle with equal weight in each stirrup and sitting up straight.

-Your flatwork should encourage your horse to work over his back to help his technique over a fence.
-Jay likes to use ground poles, put out at no set distance so that your horse has to think about where he’s placing his feet.
+Your flatwork should encourage your horse to work over their back to help their technique over a fence.
+Jay likes to use ground poles, put out at no set distance so that your horse has to think about where they’re placing their feet.

-“It’s absolutely fine for your horse to slow down and drop his neck over the poles,” says Jay.
-“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where he’s putting his feet.
+“It’s absolutely fine for your horse to slow down and drop their neck over the poles,” says Jay.
+“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where they’re putting his feet.

-“If you think about the way a horse physically jumps, he needs to be able to drop his neck.”
+“If you think about the way a horse physically jumps, they need to be able to drop their neck.”

 3 Check your aids and the contact